First Evidence of Solar Neutrino Interactions on $^{13}$C

 Finally, the observed rate of interactions can be combined with previous measurements of the ${}^{8}\text{B}$ flux, the global best fit neutrino oscillation parameters and the number of ${}^{13}\text{C}$ atoms to determine the interaction cross section.
 The flux-weighted average cross section is $(16.1 ^{+8.5}_{-6.7} (\text{stat.}) ^{+1.6}_{-2.7} (\text{syst.}) )\times 10^{-43}$~cm$^{2}$ for $^{8}$B neutrino events above 7.2 MeV.
 The only other $^{13}$C neutrino cross~section measurement comes from the KARMEN experiment \cite{KARMEN}.
 As KARMEN was operating at higher energies and was not looking for the delayed coincidence, they were sensitive to the sum of all interaction channels, not just the ground state.
 The results presented here, therefore, constitute the first specific measurement of the ground state cross section for this reaction.
 The cross sections are shown in Figure \ref{fig:fig4} together with the theoretical predictions \cite{Cross_Section_2012}.
 The 13\% systematic uncertainty on the measured cross section is subdominant to the 47\% statistical uncertainty.

-\textit{Summary ---} This paper presents the first observation of $^{8}$B solar neutrinos interacting on $^{13}$C at a significance level of 4.2$\sigma$ using 231 days of data.
+\textit{Summary ---} This paper presents the first evidence of $^{8}$B solar neutrinos interacting on $^{13}$C at a significance level of 4.2$\sigma$ using 231 days of data.
 Using the correlation of the spatial and temporal signals between the prompt electron and the delayed decay of the $^{13}$N, the signal can be separated from accidental backgrounds.
 The observed number of 5.6$^{+3.0}_{-2.3}$ events, is consistent with the expected 4.7$^{+0.6}_{-1.3}$ events.
 The derived cross section for $^{8}$B neutrino events above 7.2 MeV is $(16.1 ^{+8.5}_{-6.7} (\text{stat.}) ^{+1.6}_{-2.7} (\text{syst.}) )\times 10^{-43}$~cm$^{2}$, in agreement with theoretical predictions.
 This constitutes both the lowest energy observation of neutrino interactions on $^{13}\text{C}$, and the first direct cross section measurement for the interaction to the $^{13}$N ground state.
-To our knowledge, this is the first time solar neutrinos have been used to directly measure a cross section.
+The measured low-energy cross section further serves as a benchmark for theoretical studies employing state-of-the-art models of nuclear dynamics and advanced computational techniques, such as the ab initio quantum MC approaches reviewed in \cite{Quantum_MC_Carlson}.